-The Operations Research Center, in cooperation with the MIT Writing Program and the Foreign Languages and Literature Section, administers an English Evaluation Test (EET) to all incoming students to the interdepartmental program in Operations Research whose native language is not English regardless of previous preparation in English.
-This test is usually held at the end of August of each year and students will be notified via email with the date.
+The Operations Research Center, in cooperation with the MIT Writing Program and the Foreign Languages and Literature Section, administers an English Evaluation Test (EET).
+MIT mandates that all incoming international graduate students need to take this test unless their language of instruction from ages 6 through high school (continuously) was in English.
+These students would instead be required to complete the Writing Skills Exam (see above).
+The English Evaluation Test is usually held at the end of August of each year and students will be notified via email with the date and more details.

 There are a number of forms that students will need to complete upon arrival to MIT.
 The forms can be found here

 Atlas for New Graduate Students - A very useful site where new grad students can obtain important onboarding information and complete essential forms and tasks.
 (Kerberos ID and installed MIT certificate required)

 Student Resources Website – Want to know how to find stuff at MIT?
 From academics to finances and community life to professional development, search and find the resources you need.
 Search or browse for resources by topic or keyword.
 View undergraduate or graduate-specific resources.
 Short descriptions help you understand if a resource is what you are looking for.
 The site is Mobile-friendly.

 STELLAR – is MIT’s web-based learning management system developed for managing the authoring and delivery of MIT Courses electronically.
 It’s primarily used by Course Instructors (or TAs) for presenting materials relevant to their courses (i.e., syllabus, calendar, lecture notes).
 STELLAR can be accessed by any student with an MIT certificate.
 The ORC has created its own STELLAR page which can be found under “project sites”.
 In the ORC Wiki - FAQs section you will find useful information and answers to common questions.
 The ORC Syllabi section contains links to several of the program handouts.